 A processing fee, also known as an application fee, covers the costs associated with processing your loan application.
 The cost of verifying documents and resources is built into this charge.
-Typically, this fee ranges from 2.95% (Inclusive of applicable taxes), and it is usually deducted from the approved loan amount before it is disbursed to you.
+Typically, this Up to 2.95% (Inclusive of applicable taxes), and it is usually deducted from the approved loan amount before it is disbursed to you.

 It is a lender’s duty to provide you with statements such the principal and interest statements, but several financial institutions charge you a fee for providing you these details in the form of a hard copy.
 The fee covers charges incurred by the lender while delivering these hard copies to you.
 As a thumb rule, look for lenders who don’t levy this charge.

 When you take a Loan for Doctors from Bajaj Finserv, you don’t have to pay any statement charges.
 You can simply log on to the secure Bajaj Experia customer portal with your username and password and access all statements and loan details online at your convenience.

 Just like a bounced cheque incurs a charge, a bounced EMI cheque attracts the same penalty.
 The average charge for a bounced EMI cheque is Rs.
 1,500 per bounce.
 So, while you should pick a lender with low charges, it is more important to ensure that you have the necessary means to pay your EMIs month on month.
 Maintaining a dedicated account will help you do this.

 When you default on an EMI payment or the loan itself, you have to pay a penal interest.
 This is over and above the interest rate of the loan, which is the cost at which you receive funds from a lender.
 The penal interest that you have to pay is around 3.50% per month.